 Master plans for sanitary sewer, parks, water, schools, storm drainage, airport, and transportation also support the goals, policies and implementing measures found in the Comprehensive Plan but are not policy documents in themselves.
 The projects, cost estimates, timing and funding sources found in public facilities plans are not intended to function as plan policies, unless explicitly adopted as part of the Comprehensive Plan.
 Such master plans typically are "accepted" by the City Council, but are not necessarily adopted by the City Council or County board.
 Public facilities master plans along with their projections for growth and development are expected to change over time as new information and technology becomes available.
-Therefore, periodic updates to master facilities plans are not considered amendments to the Comprehensive Plan itself and their projections for growth and development are not limiting or overriding.
+Therefore, periodic updates to master facilities plans are not considered amendments to the Comprehensive Plan itself and their projections for growth and development are not their projections for growth and development are not considered amendments to the Comprehensive Plan itself and their projections for growth and development are not their projections for growth and development are not considered amendments to the Comprehensive Plan itself and their projections for growth and development are not limiting or overriding.